YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 If I decide to stay, I am betting on things to stay static, the company will not lay off staffs, the business department will not be cut, my network in the firm will still be there, and the market will not shrink.
 Once these external conditions fade away, my position would be endangered.
 I will become fragile.
-And I want to be anti-fragile, I have to strengthen the width and depth of my skills, and long volatility.
+And I want to be anti-fragile, I have to strengthen the width and depth of my skills and long volatility.

 The slow down of my improvement is largely due to some institutional and philosophical problems of the company.